OfficeDev/teams-toolkit-samples/command-bot-with-sso/README.md

 ![SSO Command and Response Bot](./images/sso-command-bot.gif)

 ## This sample illustrates
-- Use Teams Toolkit to create a Teams bot app.
+- How to use Teams Toolkit to create a Teams bot app.
-- Use Microsoft Graph to get User info and picture in Teams app.
+- How to use Microsoft Graph to get User info and picture in Teams app.
-- Use TeamsFx SDK to implementing SSO for Teams bot.
+- How to use TeamsFx SDK to implementing SSO for Teams bot.

 ## Prerequisite to use this sample
 - [Node.js](https://nodejs.org/) version 14, 16, 18